-With her husband Shane (Mike Faiola - Fatal Flip) getting a promotion, Julia (Haylie Duff - Bad Twin) finds herself relocating to LA to a fancy new home.
-Whilst it might be a new place her old demons are still present as she has a dream of being chased, thinks there are intruders in her home, is convinced she saw a snake in the sink and is basically struggling like she had been before they moved.
-It is why she not only calls Shane many times a day but also gets in touch with her psychiatrist Dr. Leary (Teri Polo - J.L.
-Family Ranch) by video chat who has her on medication and tries to reassure her that when she was young her parents were not murdered but died due to a carbon monoxide incident.
-But with things getting worse Julia takes it upon herself to try and get to the bottom of what is going and is shocked as to what she discovers.
+With her husband, Shane (Mike Faiola - Fatal Flip), getting a promotion, Julia (Haylie Duff - Bad Twin) finds herself relocating to LA to a fancy new home.
+Whilst it might be a new place her old demons are still present as she has a dream of being chased, thinks there are intruders in her home, is convinced she saw a snake in the sink and is basically struggling like she had prior to moving.
+It is why she not only calls Shane many times a day but also remains in touch with her psychiatrist, Dr. Leary (Teri Polo - J.L.
+Family Ranch), by video chat who has her on medication and tries to reassure her that when she was young her parents were not murdered but died due to a carbon monoxide incident.
+But with things getting worse Julia takes it upon herself to try to get to the bottom of what is going and is shocked as to what she discovers.

 Having been around the TV movie block for a few years now I am use to the same ideas doing the rounds each year or so.
 As such when "Deadly Delusion" starts with Julia having a nightmare about being chased and we quickly discover she is having specialist help I quickly assumed that this made for TV movie, which is also known as "The Lease", is another mind games movie.
 By that I mean that I recognized the elements to suspect that someone in this movie was trying to mess with Julia's mind to make her go insane.
 What I couldn't immediately work out was who or why but I had a bit of an inkling.